-WEB 160 Essential Web Concepts and Techniques II\ (1 Hour)
+WEB 160 Essential Web Concepts and Techniques II\ (1 Hour) Prerequisites or corequisites: WEB 150.

 This course is a continuation of Essential Web Concepts and Techniques I, and will cover intermediate commands and techniques required to use various Web based tools and programs.
 Students will explore a wide range of topics, from existing technologies to new trends.
 Real-world applications of the Web will be the primary focus of this course.
 Hands-on, practical projects will be performed to reinforce the concepts.
 1 hr. lecture/wk.